roveroniandrea/UlamSpiral/README.md

 ## And so?
 We have to exclude even this two expressions?

 Not at all.
 In fact, while the previous four expressions gives us a number **certainly** not primal (because any value of k gives an integer), this two **may** give us a not-primal number.
 In order to exclude the non-primal one, we have to check every of the numbers generated by this two expression with another algorithm.
-In this project, simply trying to divide the number for all the previuos one (please look to the final quote to Wikipedia).
+In this project, this is done by simply trying to divide the number for all the previuos one (please look to the final quote to Wikipedia).
 It will add weight to the calculations, but only for a small percentage of numbers.
 As mentioned below, some tests demonstrated that this approach is 3 times faster than trying to divide each number for all it's previous one.

 In addition to this, a simple check to **perfect squares** has been added to avoid some useless calculations.

 In this code the expression `6 * k + 5` is used, but in another form.
-Simply, it can be written as `6 * (k +1) -1`, but thanks to the recursions process we can simply check for `6 * k - 1`, increasing in readability.
+Simply, it can be written as `6 * (k +1) -1`, but thanks to the iteration process we can simply check for `6 * k - 1`, increasing in readability.
 So, the two final expressions used in this code are:

 `6 * k - 1`

 `6 * k + 1`

 ## Why 6?
 Why we choose to divide numbers by groups of 6?
 First of all, 6 is a number relatively small, so in the worst case only 6 expressions have to be checked.
 In addition to this, 6 is a multiple of both 2 and 3, which makes easier to exclude some expressions (like +0, +2, +3 and +4), and the remaining are only two (this is very efficient for the code), and further controls with the traditional algorithm is necessary at small percentage.
 In addition, grouping number by 6 makes easier to obtain higher numbers among grouping by 2 or 3.
-The next possible number to group is, in my opinion, 30, because it's the least common multple between 2, 3 and 5, but I think the number of expressions to check would be higher (I've not tested it anyway).
+The next convenient number to group is, in my opinion, 30, because it's the least common multiple between 2, 3 and 5, but I think the number of expressions to check would be higher (I've not tested it anyway).

 ## Sources: